 - Resolved, as a man of God, to pursue the trait of godliness by the growth of the fruit of the Spirit – love, joy, peace, patience, kindness, goodness, gentleness, faithfulness and self-control.

 - Resolved, regardless of where I live, to live humbly in light of the glory of Christ and to be all there for the sake of His glorious name.

-- Resolved, knowing where I am going this year, to live as an ambassador of Christ both at home and abroad, to be a conduit of the truth of the gospel, living in the light of the resurrection and being undaunted by the darkness of this world.
+- Resolved, knowing where I am going, to live as an ambassador of Christ both at home and abroad, to be a conduit of the truth of the gospel, living in the light of the resurrection and being undaunted by the darkness of this world.

-- Resolved, knowing the sovereign character of God, who holds all the universe together to never fear, to be undaunted and to trust in the power of the Holy Spirit when all seems hopeless and dark.
+- Resolved, knowing the sovereign character of God, who holds all the universe together to be unafraid, to trust in the power of the Holy Spirit when all seems hopeless.